Bill-Becker/reopt-track/README.md

     - Custom `502.html` and `maintenance.html` pages
     - Generate favicons using modern best practices
 - **Django defaults that are changed**:
-    - Use Redis as the default Cache back-end
+    - Use the default Cache back-end
     - Use signed cookies as the session back-end
     - `public/` is the static directory where Django will serve static files from
     - `public_collected/` is where `collectstatic` will write its files to